krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Finally, for those who want to dive deeper into the formal mathematical
-underpinnings of the calculus, we have [The Theory Track](../theory_track.html) We link to specific documents in this track for in-depth mathematical treatments of the concepts we discuss here.
-These are terse, technical documents that go into more detail than the average practitioner will need to read or understand, but should be straightforward for a reader with a basic background in real analysis to clearly grasp the mathematical definitions and claims behind the calculus.
+underpinnings of the calculus, we have [The Theory Track](../theory_track.html) These are terse, technical documents that go into more detail than the average practitioner will need to read or understand, but should be straightforward for a reader with a background in real analysis to clearly grasp the mathematical definitions and claims behind the calculus.
+In the footnotes and references, we link to specific documents in this track for deeper mathematical treatments of the concepts we discuss here.

 Let's jump in...